NARA Privacy Act Systems: NARA 23

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM:

-RETRIEVABILITY: Information in investigative case files may be retrieved by case number, an individual's name, or social security number.
+RETRIEVABILITY: Information in investigative case files may be retrieved by the primary investigator's name, case title (which may or may not include the subject's or other individual's names), or case file number.

 RETENTION AND DISPOSAL: Nearly all investigative case files are temporary records and are destroyed in accordance with the disposition instructions in the NARA records schedule contained in FILES 203, the NARA Files Maintenance and Records Disposition Manual.
 However, the retention and disposal of significant investigative case files, such as those that result in national media attention, congressional investigation, and/or substantive changes in agency policy or procedure, are determined on a case-by-case basis.
 Individuals may request a copy of the disposition instructions from the NARA Privacy Act Officer.

-SYSTEM MANAGER(S) AND ADDRESS: The system manager is the Inspector General, Office of Inspector General (OIG).
-The address is listed in Appendix B following the NARA Notices.
+SYSTEM MANAGER(S) AND ADDRESS: The system manager is the Inspector General.
+The business address for this system manager is listed in Appendix B.

-RECORD SOURCE CATEGORIES: Information in investigative case files may be obtained from current and former NARA employees, NARA contract employees, members of NARA's Federal advisory committees, researchers, law enforcement agencies, other Government agencies, informants, and educational institutions, and from individuals' employers, references, co-workers, and neighbors.
+RECORD SOURCE CATEGORIES: Information in investigative case files may be obtained from any source, such as current and former NARA employees, NARA contract employees, members of NARA's Federal advisory committees, researchers, law enforcement agencies, other Government agencies, informants, educational institutions, the public, and from individuals' employers, references, co-workers, and neighbors.

 SYSTEMS EXEMPTED FROM CERTAIN PROVISIONS OF THE ACT: In accordance with 5 U.S.C.
 552a(j)(2), this system of records, to the extent it pertains to the enforcement of criminal laws, is exempted from all provisions of the Privacy Act of 1974, 5 U.S.C.
 552a, except subsections (b), (c)(1) and (c)(2), (e)(4)(A) through (F), (e)(6), (7), (9), (10), and (11), and (i).
 This exemption applies to those records and information contained in the system of records pertaining to the enforcement of criminal laws.